Who can claim isolation benefit

 Failure to provide evidence may result in a claim being delayed or rejected.

-How to apply for Isolation Benefit
+How to apply for isolation benefit

 You can apply using the online form at the end your isolation period.
-This is because you may receive test results or develop symptoms that change the end date of your isolation.

 Once your isolation period ends, you should apply as soon as possible.